multitude-amsterdam/p5Catalyst/README.md

 That's it!
 You can now host the application 😶‍🌫️ and send it to your client or users for testing.
 Just copy the contents of the `/app` folder into the root of your server environment using FTP or otherwise.

-# 🤝 Contributing

-We encourage you to make modifications, improvements, or entirely new generators, it's easier than you think!
-For more information on contributing, continue reading [here](./CONTRIBUTING.md).

-For security concerns, please review the [security policy](./SECURITY.md).

 # 📄 Documentation

 You can find more information on the specifics of the codebase in the [online documentation](https://multitude-amsterdam.github.io/p5Catalyst/docs).